kugkug/acrtfm/QUOTATION_E-SIGNATURE_GUIDE.md

-# Quotation E-Signature Feature Guide
+# Quote E-Signature Feature Guide

 This guide explains how to use the new quotation e-signature feature implemented using the `creagia/laravel-sign-pad` package.